Damn those French bastards!

 Hardly sentiments worthy of polite company, they were appropriate to the situation nonetheless.
 Fortunately for the woman who the curse belonged to, there was no polite company to be had for a very great distance.
 Unfortunately, the invective was the last coherent thought that passed through the mind of Agent Lieutenant-Commander Myka Bering, first mate of HMS Artifact Hunter under Captain Arthur Nielson.
 For in the next instant, the French frigate's guns sounded, the world seemed to explode, and everything went dark.

 The next thing Myka was aware of was being in a great deal of pain, and bitterly, terribly cold.
 Her thoughts felt slow, as if they too were frozen, and there was a persistent ringing in her ears that refused to dissipate.
-The distantly familiar sounds of splashing and shouting teased at the edge of her hearing, but before her normally quicksilver mind could decipher what those sounds signified, her body failed her, and the officer was dragged into unconsciousness once more.
+The distantly familiar sounds of splashing and shouting teased at the edge of her hearing, but before her normally quicksilver mind could decipher what those sounds signified, her body failed her, and unconsciousness dragged Myka under again.

 Awareness returned several more times after that.
 Once it was accompanied by sharp pain and exclamations – she thought she heard someone cry "hold her!
 I have to set the arm!" before she passed out.
 After that her brief periods of lucidity carried more pleasant, if equally transient sensations.
 She felt warmth over her body, a soft pillow beneath her head, gentle hands stroking her face and sometimes a soft voice coaxing her away from oblivion.
 None of it, however, made any sense, or stayed fixed in her mind long enough for her to grasp before she slipped back into the darkness once again.

-And then, one moment, as if an invisible hand flipped a switch in her mind, Myka was simply awake.
+Myka came awake between one moment and the next, as if someone has simply flipped a switch in her mind.
 Her senses, long denied, now crowded her with information: It was dark and she was indoors somewhere, on a ship apparently, as the familiar rolling sensation was instantly recognizable.
 They were underway and if the sound of water rushing by the hull outside was any indication, making good speed.
 Myka herself was resting in a real bed in what must have been the Captain's quarters.
 The blankets were thick and soft and not stained with salt – a luxury indeed.
 Nearby a heavy mahogany desk was scattered with charts and if she craned her neck she could just see a window through which the full moon hung low and bright.
 Her situation deemed secure enough, Myka's next act was to try and move.
 An act which presented rather more difficulty than expected.
 Her right arm was bound in a sling and it appeared her ribs had been wrapped as well.
 Just how badly was I hurt?
 She wondered.
 Hard on the heels of that thought came the memories of the attack and … Artie, Pete, Claudia, the crew!
-It came rushing back like wave against the shore and the officer felt the iron bands of panic tighten her chest.
+It came rushing back like wave against the shore and Myka felt the iron bands of panic tighten her chest.
 She had to get up, she had to…

 "Oh, bollocks," she hissed softly as her entire body protested her attempt to leave its supine position.
 Her frustration however, was short lived.
 There was a gasp, a commotion on the other side of the room, and before her heart could finish its attempt to leap through her chest, a worried "Myka?
 Myka are you awake?"